INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 - Organizational structure diagram for the current year, PDF format, approved;

-- Approved staffing table, PDF format;
+- Approved staffing schedule, PDF format;

 - Charter, PDF format;